ezyaez/ez-linting/packages/eslint-config-yc/README.md

 This library provides lint rules for TypeScript codebases.

-You can then override same rules as you could with @nuxtjs/eslint-config but also TypeScript rules under the rules section of .eslintrc configuration file.
+You can override same rules as you could with @nuxtjs/eslint-config but also TypeScript rules under the rules section of .eslintrc configuration file.
 You can find the list of supported TypeScript rules [here](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/eslint-plugin#supported-rules).

 ### Example
+@typescript-eslint/no-explicit-any **Disallow usage of the any type**.

+**Override default settings**
 ```
 rules: {
-    @typescript-eslint/no-explicit-any: warn,
+    @typescript-eslint/no-explicit-any: off,
   }

 ```
-This rule doesn't allow any types to be defined, configured for warning which can be override on project level by error/off values as required.
+This rule doesn't allow any types to be defined default, You can override rule on project level by error/off values as required.
 [More Info](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/no-explicit-any.md)